 Unwanted emissions in the Out of Band and spurious domains considerations

-ECC Report 249 “Unwanted emissions of common radio systems measurements and use in sharing/compatibility studies” [1] observed that the measured emissions are, lower than the limits in recommendations and ETSI standards.
+ECC Report 249 “Unwanted emissions of common radio systems measurements and use in sharing/compatibility studies” [1] observed that the measured emissions are lower than the limits in recommendations and ETSI standards.
 In many cases the emissions measured in the Report were significantly lower with a margin of several tens of dBs in the spurious domain, except for the harmonic frequencies.
 This finding has an important implication for sharing and compatibility studies which are typically based on the assumption that equipment would only just meet the limits set out in standards.

 Regarding unwanted emissions in the Out of Band domain, there are benefits for considering typical levels as the integrated power or power spectral density will be lower than the limits.
 For unwanted emissions in the spurious domain, using typical levels for will likely bring the greatest benefit to sharing and compatibility studies based on the evidence in ECC Report 249.